sthagen/csaf-lint/docs/usage.md

 ```

 For intermediate local development feedback (exclude the slow tests and
-report in a terse manner:
+report in a terse manner) excluding the complete corpus tests:
 ```bash
 $ PYTEST_ADDOPTS="-q -m 'not slow'" pytest
 ...................
 [100%]